 Friday: Departure after a substantial breakfast

-- The cost of an 8-day walking and wine tasting holiday, as described above, amounts to £995 per person.
+- The cost of an 8-day walking and wine tasting holiday, as described above, starts at £995 per person.

-- Accompanying guests who prefer not to do the walking part of the holiday can still join in at the wine tastings at £925 per person.
+- Accompanying guests who prefer not to do the walking part of the holiday can still join in at the wine tastings from £925 per person.

 - Also available are 4-day breaks, see Walking and Wine Tasting Short Breaks